 Why do Americans vote on Tuesdays?
 Words to know election day and questions to answer.

 When the US picks its president, it is not only choosing a head of state but a head of government and a commander-in-chief of the largest military on the planet.
 It's a big responsibility.
 So how does the process work?
 Who can be president?
 Technically, to run for president, you only need to be "a natural born" US citizen, at least 35 years old, and have been a resident for 14 years.
 In reality, however, every president since 1933 has been a governor, senator, or five-star military general.
+In this 2016 election, at one stage there were 10 governors or former governors and 10 who are or were senators, although many have since dropped out.
 Great Presidential Speeches.
 Campaign Marathon.
 CREDIT: Danny Johnston/AP Images (Trump); Justin Sullivan/Getty Images (Clinton); J. Countess/Getty Images (Carson); Joe Raedle/Getty Images (Sanders); Win McNamee/Getty Images (Rubio) Fullscreen Close It already feels like the presidential election has been going on forever.
 And there’s still almost a year until we cross the finish line.

+By Rebecca Zissou | November 23, 2015.
+Meet the Candidates.
+What’s at Stake.
+CLINTON favors raising the federal minimum wage to $12 an hour and providing more tax breaks for working families.
 She wants the wealthiest Americans to pay higher taxes.
 She also wants the government to spend more on infrastructure projects like roads and bridges to provide jobs and grow the economy.
 TRUMP says the U.S. needs to renegotiate its trade deals to make them more beneficial to American companies and workers.
 He’s also proposed a 45 percent tariff on goods coming into the U.S. from China.
 To encourage economic growth, he wants to lower the corporate tax rate and simplify the tax code for everyone.
 CLINTON supports broad immigration reform and, like President Obama, says she favors protections for certain groups of undocumented immigrants, including young people brought here illegally as children.